Bassline (music genre): Early bassline house

-Early bassline shares more similarities with its predecessor speed garage than the style that began to emerge in the latter half of the decade, with many people still referring to bassline house releases from the early 2000s as speed garage.
-This early style grew from the sound that was popular in nightclubs in Yorkshire and the West Midlands during the late 1990s, which played speed garage mixed with melodic vocal house.
+Early bassline shares more similarities with its predecessor speed garage than the style that began to emerge in the latter half of the 2000s, with many people still referring to bassline releases from the early 2000s as speed garage.
 While the four-to-the-floor style of speed garage retained popularity in Yorkshire and the Midlands, in London it had declined due to the rise of 2-step garage and grime, which led to Northern and Midlands DJs needing to produce their own records.
+This resulted in new distributors specialising in bassline, such as Reflective Records in Sheffield, Jump Records and Ecko Records in Birmingham, and Northern Line in London.

-A separation between "organ" and "bass" mixes of tracks appeared in the early bassline scene, with "bass" or "B-Line" tracks featuring a "warp" or "reese" synthesized bass line, influenced by speed garage, and "organ" tracks featuring sampled Korg M1-style organ leads, influenced by the house music of the 1990s.
+Often, different "organ" and "bass" mixes of a track appeared on the same record, drawing on the genre's different musical influences.
+The bass or "B-Line" mix would be more influenced by speed garage, featuring a synthesised, low-frequency oscillation bassline, known as a "warp" or "reese".
+The organ track would instead feature sampled Korg M1-style organ leads, influenced by the house music of the 1990s.